Abbey256/TrendyTrove/design_guidelines.md

 - Sticky header with condensed logo
 - Touch-friendly button sizes (min 44px height)
 - Carousel swipe gestures enabled
+- No navigation arrows on hero slideshow for cleaner mobile view
+- Responsive text sizing (smaller on mobile, larger on desktop)

-This design creates a premium, accessible shopping experience that positions TrendyTrove as a sophisticated fashion destination.
+This design creates a premium, accessible shopping experience that positions The Light Bearer as a sophisticated fashion destination.